 Recent and upcoming guest composer seminars include those at Yale University, Princeton University, Curtis Institute, Cornell University, and the Royal Academy of Music in London.

 Educated at Roosevelt University (MM) and the Peabody Institute (DMA), Ms. Kirsten grew up in the suburbs of Kansas City and Chicago.
 After living for seven years in Baltimore she now lives with her husband, Christopher Theofanidis (also a composer), in New Haven, Connecticut and teaches music composition privately and, for the past eight years, at the HighSCORE summer festival in Pavia, Italy.
 She also served on the Music Composition faculty at the Peabody Institute of the Johns Hopkins University during the 2015-17 academic years before joining the Composition Faculty at Longy School of Music of Bard College in the Fall of 2017.

 Amy has received commissions from the following ensembles and presenters:

-These commissions have been funded by Arts Council England, the Presser Foundation, Museum of Contemporary Art (Chicago), the MAP Fund, The National Endowment for the Arts, the Fromm Foundation at Harvard University, University of Richmond, the Leonard Bernstein Family, ASCAP Foundation, Chamber Music America, Piano Spheres, California Institute for the Arts, New Music USA Composer Assistance Grant, Elizabeth Liebman, the Walters Art Museum (Baltimore), the State of Connecticut, and YOU via Kickstarter.
+These commissions have been funded by the Virginia B. Toulmin Foundation, Arts Council England, the Presser Foundation, Museum of Contemporary Art (Chicago), the MAP Fund, The National Endowment for the Arts, the Fromm Foundation at Harvard University, University of Richmond, the Leonard Bernstein Family, ASCAP Foundation, Chamber Music America, Piano Spheres, California Institute for the Arts, New Music USA Composer Assistance Grant, Elizabeth Liebman, the Walters Art Museum (Baltimore), the State of Connecticut, and YOU via Kickstarter.